DigitKoodit/kroniikkamaatti-deprecated/README.md

-# kroniikkamaatti
+# kroniikkamaatti-deprecated

-This is a work-in-progress folder for the File-toimikunta of Digit ry, a student organization in the Universit of Turku.
+This repository contains the earlier iterations of UTU technology students Kroniikkamaatti.
+This repository has been deprecated and is no longer maintained.
+You can find the current iteration of the web-application at https://github.com/DigitKoodit/kroniikkamaatti.

+License: MIT